-The same subsidy standards as the Housing Choice Voucher will apply to the Project-Based Voucher program except in the following situations: 1) as allowed under activity 2022-12 in the FY2023 MTW Supplement (if approved); 2) when other funding is tied to the unit; and 3) for larger units.
+The same subsidy standards as the Housing Choice Voucher will apply to the Project-Based Voucher program except in the following situations: 1) when other funding is tied to the unit; and 2) for larger units.

 When PBV assistance is attached to units developed or rehabilitated with other state or locally administered affordable housing funds, the occupancy standards applicable to those other programs may differ from the subsidy standard used for the PBV program.
 This creates certain circumstances whereby a family of a particular size or composition, will qualify for a specific unit that was developed with Tax Credit (LIHTC) or HOME program funding, but is not eligible for PBV assistance in that same sized unit.
 In this case, the family may select to be housed under the standard HCV subsidy standard or may select a smaller unit than the HCV subsidy standard would allow if a smaller unit is available.
 The family may not select a unit that would lead to an over-crowded unit under the Housing Quality Standards.